 The Best Math or Logic Puzzle Ever

 Here is a logic puzzle that this author would bet you won't solve quickly.
-It is not for the faint of heart or those that give up quickly.
-While the answer is given below, I ask that you try, and try hard, to solve the riddle before examining the answer.
+It is not for the faint of heart or those who give up quickly.
+While the answer is given below, I ask that you try—and try hard—to solve the riddle on your own before examining the answer.
 While the puzzle is based on both math and logic, it is primarily a logic riddle and should be treated as such.

 You begin with 12 coins and the knowledge that one of these coins is counterfeit.
 The coins look identical, and the only difference between them all is that the counterfeit coin is of a different weight.
 You don't know whether it is lighter or heavier than the rest of the coins, just that it will weigh differently.

-Your only tool is a set of old fashioned scales; the type shown below with two pans hanging from a balancing arm.
+Your only tool is a set of old fashioned scales; the type with two pans hanging from a balancing arm (see photo below).
 When more weight is placed on one pan than the other, that pan will sink while the lighter one will rise.